King of the Ring (2002): Storylines

 The predominant feud from the Raw brand was between Ric Flair and Eddie Guerrero.
 For the previous two months, Flair had feuded with Stone Cold Steve Austin ever since the start of the brand extension where Austin was a free agent and signed with the Raw brand on the April 1 episode of Raw, following advice from Mr. McMahon and Flair.
 On the May 27 episode of Raw, Chris Benoit returned to the WWE from a neck injury that he suffered the previous year at the King of the Ring event.
 Later that night, after Guerrero lost the Intercontinental Championship to Rob Van Dam in a ladder match, Guerrero knocked Van Dam over the top rope with the ladder.
 Moments later, Austin charged to the ring and attacked Guerrero along with Flair and Arn Anderson until Benoit got to the ring and assaulted Austin, enabling Guerrero to perform a frog splash on him.
 On the June 3 episode of Raw, Austin defeated Flair in a match where Flair became Austin's servant.
 If Flair would have won, Austin would have forever been on the bench.
 However, the feud ended abruptly with Austin's unexpected departure from the company on June 10 for his refusal to lose a hotshotted match to Brock Lesnar.
 That same night, Flair lost his half of the WWE ownership to McMahon and returned to active wrestling.
 On the June 17 episode of Raw, Flair gave a speech over losing the position of Raw owner to McMahon.
 The speech was interrupted by Guerrero and Benoit.
 Flair challenged Guerrero to a match at King of the Ring, which Guerrero accepted.
-Afterword, both Guerrero and Benoit assaulted Flair, ending with Guerrero strapping Flair in Flair's own Figure-four leglock submission hold.
+Afterwards, both Guerrero and Benoit assaulted Flair, ending with Guerrero strapping Flair in Flair's own Figure-four leglock submission hold.

 A secondary feud from the SmackDown! brand was between The Hurricane and Jamie Noble for the Cruiserweight Championship.
-On the June 6 episode of SmackDown!, Noble and his valet Nidia made their WWE debut by attacking Hurricane in his locker room.
-The following week on SmackDown!, after Hurricane lost to Test in a King of the Ring Qualifying match, Noble and Nidia made their way to the ring and took turns finishing Hurricane off with a series of slaps before taking his mask.
-On the June 20 episode of SmackDown!, Noble defeated Billy Kidman to become the number one contender for Hurricane's Cruiserweight Championship at King of the Ring.
-After the match, Hurricane got his mask back after nailing Noble with a chokeslam.
+On the June 6 episode of SmackDown!, Noble and his valet Nidia made their WWE debut by attacking The Hurricane in his locker room.
+The following week on SmackDown!, after The Hurricane lost to Test in a King of the Ring Qualifying match, Noble and Nidia made their way to the ring and took turns finishing The Hurricane off with a series of slaps before taking his mask.
+On the June 20 episode of SmackDown!, Noble defeated Billy Kidman to become the number one contender for The Hurricane's Cruiserweight Championship at King of the Ring.
+After the match, The Hurricane got his mask back after nailing Noble with a chokeslam.